 - Contact legislators at appropriate times when issues require it and monitor developments at both the state and federal levels.

-Each WSSDA Director Area elects two (DA 2 elects four) individuals to serve annually on WSSDA’s Legislative Committee.
+In addition to each local board's legislative representative, WSSDA has a Legislative Committee where each WSSDA Director Area elects two (DA 2 elects four) individuals to serve annually on this committee.
 These individuals are great resources for Legislative Representatives in navigating the legislative process and WSSDA positions.